BenMcLean/Voxel2Pixel/SegmentedBrickModel.md

 ### The Challenge

-The CPU has a sparse `Dictionary<uint, ulong[]>` where only active segments exist.
+The Core has a sparse `Dictionary<uint, ulong[]>` where only active segments exist.
 The GPU raymarcher needs to:
 1. Determine which segment a world coordinate belongs to
 2. Access that segment's brick data texture
 3. Fetch the specific brick and voxel